 Injustice prevails when strangers may not discuss serious issues without risking unforeseen violence.
 At which point, sports babble becomes a magical incantation, the favorite means of disarming animosity and sidetracking debate, the lowest common denominator of mutual irresponsibility.
 Any adult who considers his contribution to critical thought and social activism unnecessary, is an idiot in the Greek sense: an over-aged child.

 The mass media sustain this idiocy.
-They spoon-feed tepid pap to the info proletariat and withhold complex and controversial topics and replace them with insignificant sports.
+They spoon-feed tepid pap to the info proletariat, withhold complex and controversial topics and replace them with insignificant sports.

-One day, I walked into two random taverns and found myself wedged between wide-screen TVs and their sports blather.
-I was struck by the fact that – in millions of identical places… just about the last public places allowed – no valid data is transmitted 24/7/365.
+The other day, I walked into two random taverns and found myself wedged between two wide-screen TVs and their blaring sports blather.
+I was struck by the fact that – in millions of identical places… just about the last public places allowed – no valid data is transmitted every day all year long.

 It is time we started reasoning like adults.
 We could begin by forcing the media to retrieve like good bird dogs our social truths in all their complexity.

-You alone can correct such a falsehood once it has grabbed hold of your brain.
+You alone can correct a falsehood once it has taken hold in your brain.
 Like Scrooge in Dickens’ A Christmas Tale, a self-lie victim must witness the painful after-effects of his delusion in order to detoxify.
-This process wastes valuable time, demands superhuman courage, drags out the suffering of innocents and induces unbearable guilt in those who repent.
+This process wastes valuable time, demands a great deal of courage, drags out the suffering of innocents and induces unbearable guilt in those who repent.

-To what extent would life improve if we sought the truth preemptively?
+To what extent would our lives improve if we sought the truth preemptively?

 18. The simplifying lie of denial: “Whatever it is or might be, it can neither be true nor ever succeed.
 That did not just happen.
 That is false, no matter how true it sounds.
 That person cannot be what he claims to be.
-No matter what catastrophe we appear to be headed for, it will work out all right in the end.”
+No matter what catastrophe we appear to be headed for, it will work out in the end without our getting involved.”
 For lack of a better response.

 19. The lies of art and creativity: Ah!
 How much sadder life would be without them!
-Our withdrawal from misery, fellow Learners; as opposed to the rich man’s fantasy “my pursuit of happiness.”
+Our withdrawal from misery, my Learners friends; as opposed to the rich man’s fantasy: “my pursuit of happiness.”

 The first symptom of the Routine of Evil is the proliferation of Big Lies.
-From a Learner standpoint, lying is energy consumptive in a world where every joule should be smart-metered; it is degrading, insulting and vulgar; it leads to errors of fact, reason and action.
+From a Learner standpoint, lying burns excess energy in a world where every joule should be smart-metered; it is degrading, insulting and vulgar; it leads to errors of reason and action.
 Like other forms of violence, lying takes more effort in the long run than does adhering to the truth.
-Without some massive type of self-delusion, it is difficult to embrace evil and still adhere to some semblance of the truth.
-So truthfulness might help us distinguish right from wrong.
+Without some massive form of self-delusion, it is difficult to embrace evil and still adhere to some semblance of the truth.
+So additional truthfulness would help us distinguish right from wrong.

 Gandhi’s stipulations are categorical.
-According to him, Good, Truth and Non-violence are one and the same, each a reflection of the other.
+According to him, Good, Truth and Non-violence are one and the same, each reflecting the other two.
 Evil, Violence and Untruth are self-reinforcing aspects of the Cartesian illusion of being disconnected from the Universe.
 Lies, cruelty and power-hunger are just different flavors of violence.
 There is no such thing as a “small lie” or an “acceptable level of violence.”
 May we embrace his wisdom!

 That man followed the path of supreme service and tragic optimism, the glorious path of Buddha and Jesus.
 Only superheroes would dare follow in their footsteps.
-We vile cowards must witness their dazzling trajectory from afar, amidst our glowing embers of Hell.
+We vile cowards must witness their dazzling trajectory while crouching amidst our glowing embers of Hell.

-Momentary redemption may come to us by establishing a Learner Commonwealth on PeaceWorld.
-As far as I can tell, only reincarnation in Christ’s lifeline could allow us to unseal the escape hatch to final redemption and open it wide enough to let everyone’s soul through, Gandhi’s, Buddha’s and the others’ included.
+Momentary redemption may come about by establishing a Learner Commonwealth on PeaceWorld.
+As far as I can tell, only reincarnation in Christ’s lifeline could unseal the escape hatch to final redemption and pry it wide open enough to let everyone’s soul through, Gandhi’s, Buddha’s and all the others’ included.